tendenci/tendenci/INSTALL.md

     AWS_STORAGE_BUCKET_NAME='bucket_name'
     AWS_LOCATION='new-site-name'

-Next, we run our requirements, deploy script, and setup our theme.
+Next, we install requirements for the project.
+We add tendenci videos as an example to use.

     pip install -r requirements/dev.txt

+Now we are ready to use our deploy script and setup our theme.

     python deploy.py
     python manage.py set_theme salonify